tschoi5675/ClouUI_Music_Component/README.md

 [

+### Part of Clou UI.
-### With this mod you can listen to music and manage your playlist without using external programs.
+With this mod you can listen to music and manage your playlist without using external programs.

 - Download on [curseforge](https://www.curseforge.com/minecraft/mc-mods/music-player).
 - Find more information on our [website](https://u-team.info/mods/musicplayer).